Middle Eastern Studies (MA)

 About the programme

-The one-year (60 EC) master’s in Middle Eastern Studies provides intensive and comprehensive training with a flexible programme format allowing you to focus on your specific interests.
-The programme prepares you for a range of careers requiring specialist language or cultural knowledge.
+The one-year (60 EC) master’s in Middle Eastern Studies provides intensive and comprehensive training.
+The programme prepares you for a range of careers requiring specialist language, cultural, or political knowledge.

-All students start with a common core course of 10 EC, Theories and Methods in Middle Eastern and Islamic Studies in your first semester.
-Besides this course, you can choose courses in historic and contemporary manifestations of cultures, languages, literatures and religions, either directed at the Middle East in general, or at one of the regions of the Middle East in depth, namely the Arab world, the Ottoman and Turkish world, the Persianate world, and Israeli society from the period of political Zionism to the present day.
-In line with one of these courses you will write a thesis.
+All students start with a common core course of 10 EC, Theories and Methods in Middle Eastern and Islamic Studies in their first semester.
+Besides this course, students can choose courses in historic and contemporary cultures, languages, literatures, and religions, politics, society, and development, either covering the Middle East as a whole, or at one of the countries or regions of the Middle East in depth.
+In line with one of the themes in these courses, students write a thesis.

 |Semester 1||Semester 2|

 For a more detailed programme, see the Prospectus.